higorcastilho/discord-bot/README.md

 - Run 'npm start'
 ------------------------------------------------------------
 There are some commented lines on index.js to explain some pieces of the code. <br/>
-:shipit: This was a little snippet I sold to a customer from US who wanted his discord bot to help him with sales.
+This was a little snippet I sold to a customer from US who wanted his discord bot to help him with sales.